rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

        /** MySQL database password */
        define('DB_PASSWORD', 'password');

-### Use the GUI to complete the configuration
+### Complete the configuration in the GUI

-You can now access your WordPress page through **http://\<SERVER-PUBLIC-IP\>**.
+You can now access your WordPress page by browsing to **http://\<SERVER-PUBLIC-IP\>**.
 Enter the installation language, the site information, and the user to access the administrator's portal when prompted.
 After you finish this configuration, the system redirects you to the main WordPress dashboard.

 To access this dashboard any time, go to **http://\<SERVER-PUBLIC-IP\>/wp-login.php**.